mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

 }
 {% endhighlight %}

+One more detail is that when a client connects to given room we notify all other peers associated to the room about the newly connected peer.

 We also have a callback (`fn`), which we invoke with the client's ID and the room's id, once the client has successfully connected.

 The `msg` event is an `SDP` message or `ICE` candidate, which should be redirected from specific peer to another peer: